 Why is it important to know how much of your payment is going to one versus the other?
 Because one of the keys to getting out of debt and staying out of debt is to become painfully aware of how much your debt is costing you.

-Of course the obvious answer is: Fees that banks charge to lend you money.
+Of course, the obvious answer is the fees that banks charge to lend you money.

 Or, one could also define interest charges as money rental fees.

-If you are having trouble fighting the urge to buy on credit, here are 4 steps that might help.
+If you are having trouble fighting the urge to buy on credit, here are four steps that might help.